- What is an Adverse Analytical Finding (AAF)?

-On 12 May 2016, WADA’s Foundation Board decided to make the use of ADAMS a mandatory requirement for ADOs to enter all Doping Control Forms (DCFs) and Therapeutic Use Exemptions (TUEs) into ADAMS no later than 15 business days after sample collection or receipt of a TUE decision.
+On 12 May 2016, WADA’s Foundation Board decided to make the use of ADAMS a mandatory requirement for ADOs to enter all DCFs and TUEs into ADAMS no later than 15 business days after sample collection or receipt of a TUE decision.
 This requirement came into effect on 1 June 2016.

-There were 85 unique TAs that contributed to the ABP testing figures reported into ADAMS in 2016 (compared to 76 TAs that contributed to the 2015 ABP figures).
-The number of IFs incorporating ABP blood testing has increased from 24 in 2015 to 25 in 2016, while the number of NADOs has continued to increase from 40 in 2015 to 46 in 2016.
-In addition, all WADA accredited laboratories that were accredited to perform blood analyses in support of the ABP analyzed and reported results for ABP samples into ADAMS.
-In 2016, there were two laboratories approved by WADA exclusively to analyze blood samples uniquely for the ABP that analyzed and reported results into ADAMS.
-The total number of blood samples collected and analyzed for the ABP increased from 25,012 in 2015 to 28,173 in 2016 (a 13% increase).
+There were 86 unique TAs that contributed to the ABP testing figures reported into ADAMS in 2017 (compared to 85 TAs that contributed to the 2016 ABP figures).
+The number of IFs incorporating ABP blood testing is similar from 25 in 2016 to 24 in 2017, while the number of NADOs has continued to increase from 46 in 2016 to 53 in 2017.
+In 2017, there were four laboratories approved by WADA to analyze blood samples uniquely for the ABP that analyzed and reported results into ADAMS.
+The total number of blood samples collected and analyzed for the ABP increased from 28,173 in 2016 to 29,130 in 2017 (a 3% increase).